 Our advice?
 Ditch harsh chemicals and go natural, girl!

 Skip harsh and potentially dangerous treatments to fade those dark spots.
-Start with turmeric and vitamin C which both inhibits pigmentation in the skin and reduces the appearance of dark spots and pigmented scarring.
+Start with a turmeric mask for hyperpigmentation and vitamin C which both inhibits pigmentation in the skin and reduces the appearance of dark spots and pigmented scarring.
 These really come together to be one of the top hyperpigmentation treatments.

 Aloe Vera is also great because it contains a natural depigmenting compound that has been shown in studies to effectively lighten skin and prevent them from occurring in the first place.